vinaykumar-kayyur/sonic-buildimage/README.md

     ● Setting the cache method `SONIC_DPKG_CACHE_METHOD=rwcache`, speeds up the build process (after the first time) by caching non-SONiC specific build products such as the Linux kernel.

+    ● If you want to enable SDN capabilities through PINS:
-    ● INCLUDE_P4RT is the name in rules/config
+    INCLUDE_P4RT is the name in rules/config
         `SONIC_INCLUDE_P4RT=y`

     You can confirm $BUILD_VARS by observing the output in command-line after starting the build process.